feurbano/data_management_2018/sections/section_1/l1_sql.md

 SELECT * FROM spatial_ref_sys;
 ```

 Each reference system has a specific spatial reference identifier (SRID).
 For instance, the World Geodetic System (SRID = 4326), the Projected coordinate system for Europe (SRID = 3035), UTM for North-Italy (SRID = 32632).
-A very useful website is [spatial reference](http://spatialreference.org), including all geographical reference systems and how they are defined in different formats (e.g. proj4, json, wkt).
+A very useful website is [spatial reference](http://spatialreference.org), including all geographical reference systems, their SRID and how they are defined in different formats (e.g. proj4, json, wkt).

 The reference system of a spatial object can be set as follows:
 ```